SmugPumpkins/Comp-Sci-15-MD-Lessons/CSE 1110 - Structured Programming 1/01 - Vanilla Python/17 - Combining Python Files.md

 Even though `add()` was never called, the `print()` statement ran because it was not inside a function.

-For now, the safest rule is:

-* Helper files should mostly contain function definitions
-* Avoid code that runs automatically at the top level
+For now, the safest rule is helper modules should only (or mostly) contain function defintions.
+This avoids code that runs automatically at the top level when a module is imported.

 ## Importing Specific Functions